RoelRoozendaal/ch-react-external-component-logging/README.md

 ## Usage in a Component

-Here is an example of how to use the logging context in a component called `FooterLinks`.
+Here is an example of how to use the logging context in a component called `YourComponentName`.

 ```typescript
 import React, { useEffect } from 'react';